mspencedm/Software-Dev-DnD/Religion/Deities.md

 ### Magivox, the Deity of Magic and the Weave
 Magivox is the deity of magic, spells, and the weaving of the arcane threads that make up the fabric of reality.
 Often depicted as a figure bathed in mystic energy, Magivox is invoked by those seeking to unravel the secrets of the arcane and master the mysteries of magic.

+### Ludon, the Trickster
+Ludon, the Trickster, is the latest addition to the Arventian pantheon.
+With an enigmatic and playful nature, Ludon represents the art of trickery, mischievous pranks, and the subtle manipulation of reality.
+His followers admire his quick wit, cunning intellect, and the ever-present twinkle in his eye.

 ## Religious Practices

 ### Innovation Rituals